-We expect and require you the customer although rarely a problem to both accept and understand fully that the below and some time unavoidable minor damage may occur during the final stage of packing or whilst in transit, and that when ordering roses with us and be both reasonable and understanding if it unfortunately occurs and take the appropriate remedial minor actions needed to rectify what will be a very short term issue to the rose supplied which still remains a first quality saleable plant.
+We expect and require you the customer, although rarely a problem to both accept and understand fully that the above information & point 2a below accepting that unavoidable minor damage may occur during the final stage of packing or whilst in transit, and that when ordering roses with us you be both reasonable and understanding if it unfortunately occurs and take the appropriate remedial minor actions needed to rectify what will be a very short term issue to the rose supplied which still remains a first quality saleable plant.

 Labelling: All roses supplied will be labelled with a long lasting plastic lock tie label at the base of the stem containing a small colour picture of the rose in bloom, variety name and description.
 It is very important you leave this label attached to the rose, we will not consider any replacement or refund of a rose supplied without evidence of our label being attached to the rose.

-2 a) i MINOR & SUPERFICIAL DAMAGE DURING PACKING AND TRANSIT: Potted roses will produce at certain times of the year soft new leaf growth and stems, flowers and flower buds which are at times unavoidably soft and very tender.
+2.2 MINOR & SUPERFICIAL DAMAGE DURING PACKING AND TRANSIT: Potted roses will produce at certain times of the year soft new leaf growth and stems, flowers and flower buds which are at times unavoidably soft and very tender.
 As the summer progresses our potted roses become wider and taller making them more difficult to pack and more liable to minor damage, whilst we always do our very best to avoid damage, it is not an unusual occurrence for occasional minor damage to occur whilst closing the box up which we cannot see or in transit including flowers, flower buds, leaves, new shoots or stems breaking off.
 On some occasions if the variety has grown too tall to fit in the box we may need to bend the pliable stems of the rose over to send them.
 This damage is entirely superficial and the rose will quickly recover, we will NOT replace or refund plants damaged in this way even if purchased as a gift as the plant supplied remains a first quality rose with a minimum of 2 strong basal stems (excluding some single stemmed Shrub Roses), which will very quickly recover from such minor/suerficial damage mentioned in this section.
 When contacting us, you may also be asked by us to take further remedial action and prune off damaged areas to rectify the problem.

-2 a) iv SPOTS ON LEAVES/BROWN LEAVES/AUTUMN DELIVERIES OF POTTED ROSES/POWDERY WHITE LIMESCALE WATER DEPOSITS ON LEAVES/ POWDERY MILDEW ON LEAVES: Go to any plant in your garden, take a close look at the leaves and you will probably see some harmless black and brown spots or lines, go to a rose and look at the leaves of a rose and you may well see the same thing but then panic and automatically assume it must be a rose disease or rose black spot.
+2.5 SPOTS ON LEAVES/BROWN LEAVES/AUTUMN DELIVERIES OF POTTED ROSES/POWDERY WHITE LIMESCALE WATER DEPOSITS ON LEAVES/ POWDERY MILDEW ON LEAVES: Go to any plant in your garden, take a close look at the leaves and you will probably see some harmless black and brown spots or lines, go to a rose and look at the leaves of a rose and you may well see the same thing but then panic and automatically assume it must be a serious rose disease or rose blackspot which is not the case.

 All our rose selections are modern and very healthy.
-Modern rose breeders are working extremely hard to eliminate diseases in roses and our plants are regularly sprayed with safe products to avoid problems with diseases on the nursery.
-The disease ROSE BLACK SPOT is never seen on the nursery or in our fields because of this careful variety selection and care policy and if you continue to feed & look after them in exactly the same way and as instructed in our aftercare information provided with your order you will have not have further problems with diseases on roses.
+Modern rose breeders are working extremely hard to eliminate diseases in roses and our plants are regularly sprayed with safe products to avoid problems and issues with diseases on the nursery.
+The disease ROSE BLACKSPOT is never seen on our nursery or in our fields because of this careful variety selection and our regular nursery disease prevention measures, if you continue to feed & look after them in exactly the same way and as instructed in our aftercare information provided with your order you will have not have serious disease problems with the roses we supply.

-When we pack your roses, any obvious spotted, yellow or brown leaves are removed.
-However you may still see some spotted leaves on your roses when received as a direct result of weather conditions including: hail, heavy rain, wind/loading onto trolleys on the nursery (causing bruising to the leaves), frost, snow & very hot direct sunshine (our nursery bed is in a full sun position and can get very hot).
-Please be assured any leaf spotting or marking seen is completely harmless and temporary, you should not be concerned in anyway, WE WILL NOT REFUND OR REPLACE any rose with this minor and temporary condition.
-If the rose is supplied as a gift plant with card and giftcard (we are unable to tell otherwise whether the plant may be a gift) we will not dispatch it if we are unhappy with how it’s looking we will contact you before dispatching to discuss an alternative.
+When we pack your roses, any obvious spotted, yellow or brown leaves are removed, you may still see some spotted leaves on your roses when received as a direct result of recent weather conditions on our nursery, including hail, heavy rain, wind scorch or rubbing, loading onto trolleys on the nursery (causing bruising to the leaves), frost, snow & very hot direct sunshine (our nursery bed is in a full sun position and can get very hot).

 Potted roses supplied in the autumn and early winter go dormant and drop their leaves naturally, potted roses supplied during this period may have harmless yellow or brown autumn leaves on them, again before sending each plant we will check it over and remove obvious autumn leaves, however during this period you will see autumn leaves on the plant supplied in many cases and you have absolutely no need to be concerned.